-Types of paratransit affected Rential services inclining flexible modes of oberation, but not taxt service Prerequisites Existence of contracts or agreements between the Organising Authority and all or some of the paratransit operators who operate regular services as part of the transport plan.
+Types of paratransit affected Regular services, including flexible modes of operation, but not taxi services.
+Prerequisites Existence of contracts or agreements between the Organising Authority and all or some of the paratransit operators who operate regular services as part of the transport plan.
 Stakeholders Supervisory authorities, local authorities, professional representatives, and paratransit operators.
-Level of investment Mobilisation of technical and human resources to carry out the tabove.
-Resources committed to supporting the activity (see Objective 1: Level of importance High, provided that a contracting or agreement process has been put in place.
+Level of investment Mobilisation of technical and human resources to carry out the tasks described above.
+Resources committed to supporting the activity (see Objective 13) Level of importance High, provided that a contracting or agreement process has been put in place.
 What to watch out for The staff responsible for monitoring contracts and agreements with paratransit operators will need to be highly qualified and be able to strike a balance between rigour and benevolence.
 They must, of course, resist against any attempt at corruption.
-Timing Timing Assessment criteria Corruption.
-Ongoing, once contracts or agreements have been concluded with paratransit
+Timing Ongoing, once contracts or agreements have been concluded with paratransit operators.
+Assessment criteria Ratios between the number of paratransit operators contracted and the resources (human, financial) mobilised.
+Follow-up of any penalties and sanctions.